hanino87/Testing_Visual_On_Hotell_App/README.md

 reporter: [["line"], ["allure-playwright"]],

-# 6. Install allure in our terminal with following command:
+# 6. Install allure in our terminal with following command if you dont have it installed globally:

+check if you have allure on your system

+allure-version

+if you dont get version number do following command:

 npm install -g allure-commandline

+if you allreday have it globally on your machine just type in following in your command:

+npm i -D allure-playwright

 # 7. in our mapp tests rename the testfile to the following name.